cpeditor/cpeditor/README.md

   >See google on how to run AppImages if you are new to AppImages.
 - Mac users please install from source for the time being.

-For Chinese users who are not convenient to download on Github, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0).
+For Chinese users who are not convenient to download on Github, there is an [alternative download link](https://pan.wzf2000.top/s/md70l8h0) (it's not guaranteed to be up to date).

 ### Initial setup